Kevin Horlock

 Kevin Horlock (born 1 November 1972) is a football manager and former professional footballer.
-He is the manager of Maldon & Tiptree and assistant manager of the Northern Ireland under-21 team.
+He is the manager of Canvey Island.

 As a player he was a midfielder who notably played for Manchester City, for whom he played in three different divisions including the Premier League.
 He also played for Swindon Town, West Ham United, Ipswich Town, Doncaster Rovers and Mansfield Town.
 Horlock was well known for his accurate set pieces and is particularly skilled at taking free kicks.
 Born in England, Horlock was a Northern Ireland international, earning 32 caps.

 As a manager he has previously coached non-league teams Chatham Town and Maldon & Tiptree.
 He has also coached at youth team level for Colchester United.

 Club career

 Swindon Town

 Horlock started his career as a trainee with West Ham United in 1989 but did not graduate to the first team and moved to Swindon Town in August 1992 where he spent a single season in the Premier League in 1993–94.
 Over the next few seasons he made his name as a versatile midfielder capable of playing on the left or in the centre, or at left-back.
 He also scored goals regularly, with 16 in the 1995–96 season.
 He made 200 appearances in all competitions, scoring 26 goals, in five seasons at Swindon before joining Manchester City in January 1997.